hoaproject/Central/README.md

   * `/bye`, only accessible with the `GET` method;
   * `/hello_<nick>` only accessible with the `GET` method.

-There is different ways to declare routes but the more usual is as follows:
+There are different ways to declare routes but the more usual is as follows:

     $router = new Hoa\Router\Http();
     $router